wonsunahn/CS1632_Spring2024/deliverables/3/README.md

 group members and also any difficulties you faced while using Selenium.

-ON A SEPARATE PAGE, paste a link to your GitHub issues page with (at least) three open issues for three defects.
+ON A SEPARATE PAGE, paste a link to your GitHub issues page with (at least) three closed issues for three defects.
 Each defect should contain all necessary components including REPRODUCTION STEPS, EXPECTED BEHAVIOR, OBSERVED BEHAVIOR, etc. described in Deliverable 1.
+Just like for Exercise 2, please modify the requirements to resolve these defects in an issue branch and then merge them in using a pull request.
+Don't forget to label and assign the issue.

 # Grading